edgedb/edgedb/docs/datamodel/access_policies.rst

   It is possible (and recommended) to enable this :ref:`future
   <ref_eql_sdl_future>` behavior in EdgeDB 2.6 and later by adding the
   following to the schema: ``using future nonrecursive_access_policies;``

+.. versionadded:: 3.0

+  As of EdgeDB 3.0 access policy restrictions do **not** apply to any access policy expression.

 Examples